openvinotoolkit/model_server/docs/ovms_quickstart.md

 In the `results` folder, look for an image that contains the inference results.
 The result is the modified input image with bounding boxes indicating detected faces.

+That concludes the prediction using the model in IR format.
+It can be repeated for ONNX model like presented below in step 9.

-### Step 9: Repeat similar steps with ONNX model
+### Step 9: Prediction Use Case with an ONNX model

-Similar steps can be executed also for the model in ONNX format like presented below.
+Similar steps can be executed also for the model in ONNX format.
+Just the model files should be swapped.
+Below is a complete functional use case.

 Download the model:
 ```
 curl -L --create-dir https://github.com/onnx/models/raw/master/vision/classification/resnet/model/resnet50-caffe2-v1-9.onnx -o resnet/1/resnet50-caffe2-v1-9.onnx
 ```

-Start OVMS container:
+Start the OVMS container:
 ```bash
 docker run -d -u $(id -u):$(id -g) -v $(pwd)/resnet:/model -p 9001:9001 openvino/model_server:latest \
 --model_path /model --model_name resnet --port 9001